LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    Static variables are *shared instance variables* and can simply be both declared and defined in a class.
-The built-in database methods can be used to implement destructive updates if necessary by accessing and updated a single clause of a dynamic predicate stored in the class.
+The built-in database methods can be used to implement destructive updates if necessary by accessing and updating a single clause of a dynamic predicate stored in the class.

 **super**
    Instead of a ``super`` keyword, Logtalk provides a super operator and